-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours, when barbering students reach 450, 900, and 1050 actual hours and when nails students reach 175 actual hours.
-At least one evaluation will occur prior to the midpoint of the academic year.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when students reach:

+Program Name 1st SAP Evaluation 2nd SAP Evaluation 3rd SAP evalaution Cosmetology 450 actual hours 900 actual hours 1200 actual hours Barbering 450 actual hours 900 actual hours 1050 actual hours Nails 175 actual hours N/A N/A

+The first evaluation will occur no later than the midpoint of the academic year.
+The SAP evaluations are printed within 7 days of the student reaching the evaluation points.
+The SAP evaluations are printed within 7 days of the student reaching the evaluation point.

 The following grading system is used to evaluate a student's academic ability: